ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

     identified as positive.
-  - Rationale: Combines precision and recall into a single value, provide balance view of accuracy in all positive predictions and completenes in capturing positives.
-Its useful when there is class imbalance and the positive class is rare. (the ability of the model to correctly predict the minority class without being overly affected by more prevalent class), good when there is a high cost of
+  - Rationale: Combines precision and recall into a single value, provide balance view of accuracy in all positive predictions and completeness in capturing positives.
+It's useful when there is class imbalance and the positive class is rare. (the ability of the model to correctly predict the minority class without being overly affected by more prevalent class), good when there is a high cost of